krisk0/razin/README.rst

 For now, I offer

   a) Subroutines to quickly calculate HNF of an integer matrice in two practically important cases:
-         a) non-singular and
+         a) it is non-singular
-         b) non-singular, with known small in absolute value determinant;
+         b) its determinant is known and lies in range 2..2^64-1 where 2^64-1 is maximal native unsigned integer;
   b) Python binding to some methods of FLINT;
   c) some algorithms benchmarks (such as determinant, linear equations solver)